 - 1. On the external front, the growth rates of advanced countries, Middle East and the World GDP is assumed to grow as per the projections provided by the IMF.
-The import weighted average tariffs (duty) are assumed to remain at the same level as at present, i.e., 10 per cent.
+The import weighted average tariffs (duty) are assumed to remain at the same level as at present, i.e., 10%.
 The exchange rate, which is the crucial variable in the external account, is assumed to be at 60.
-International oil price of USD 802 per MT has been assumed for 2013-14 based on RBI data.
-From 2014-15, international oil price is assumed at USD 720 per MT which is equivalent to \$100 per barrel (approx.). - 2.
+International oil prices are assumed to be constant at US\$ 110 (equivalent of Indian comparable basket at INR 843.12). - 2.
 Depreciation rates at the sector level assumed to be at the 2012-13 level, which is the latest information that is available.
 The capital-output ratio in the industrial sector assumed to increase as per the trend growth.
-Given that India has a stable government at the moment, the credit rating is assumed to be positive. - 3.
-Minimum support prices are assumed to increase at an average growth of 5 per cent.
+On the credit rating, given that India has a stable government at the moment, the rating assumed to be positive. - 3.
+Minimum support prices assumed to increase an average growth of 5 per cent.
 In the case of rainfall, except for 2014-15, which is assumed to be 10 per cent below normal, it is assumed to be normal for the rest of the period. - 4.
 Oil price pass-through ratio is expected to increase from the current level of 60 per cent to 65 percent. - 5.
 Share of valuables, which includes discrepancy, is assumed to be at 3.3 per cent of GDP, which is the last five years average.
-As valuables is mostly estimated as residual and highly volatile, modeling such behaviour is difficult. - 6.
-Direct and indirect tax buoyancies are 1.48 and 1.42 respectively, for 2013-14 as per 2013-14(BE) and direct tax buoyancy and indirect tax buoyancy are assumed to be 1.1 from 2014-15 onwards.
-Non-debt capital receipts, which are largely disinvestment proceeds, are assumed to be at a modest level of 0.2 per cent of GDP based on recent trends.
-In the case of sectoral capital expenditures, the shares in the recent year are expected to continue for the rest of the forecast period.
-Similarly, for valuables (including discrepancy) and transfers within the revenue expenditures, its share in the GDP at market prices in 2012-13 is assumed for the forecast period.
+As valuables is mostly estimated as residual and highly volatile, modeling such behvaiour is difficult. - 6.
+Buoyancy figures for direct and indirect taxes assumed to be at 1 and 1.382 based on last three year average.
+Non-debt capital receipts, which is largely disinvestment proceeds, is assumed to be at a modest level of 0.2 per cent of GDP based on recent trends.
+In the case of sectoral capital expenditures, the shares in the recent year is expected to continue for the rest of the forecast period.
+Similarly, for valuables (including discrepancy) and transfers within the revenue expenditures, its share in the GDP at market price in 2012-13 is assumed for the forecast period.